inflex/csi3005p/README.md

 # csi3005p
-csi3005p - CircuitWorks CSI3005p PSU OSD for OBS
+csi3005p - Circuit Specialists CSI3005p PSU OSD for OBS

+# Introduction

+Designed to work for the CSI3005p from Circuit Specialists ( https://www.circuitspecialists.com/csi3005p.html ).

+This is a simplified display program for linux, ideal for including in OpenBroadcaster for YouTube streams.

 # Requirements